 ELIZABETH KNYVETT (d.1518)

 Elizabeth Knyvett was a lady-in-waiting to Eleanor Percy, duchess of Buckingham.
-She appears in the duke’s accounts as early as 1508, on a list of the duke’s servants to whom reward were given.
-She is still there at Easter 1518, when she was paid the £20 due to her on Lady Day.
-The very next entry in the summary in the Letters and Papers, Foreign and Domestic, Henry VIII (vol. 3: 1519-1523), of the duke of Buckingham’s papers, seized when he was arrested and executed on charges of treason in 1521, reads: “To M. Geddyng, toward the burying of my said cousin.”
+She appears in the duke’s accounts as early as 1508, on a list of the duke’s servants to whom rewards were given.
+At Easter 1518, she was paid the £20 due to her on Lady Day.
+The next entry in the summary of the duke of Buckingham’s papers, seized when he was arrested and executed on charges of treason in 1521, and collected in the Letters and Papers, Foreign and Domestic, Henry VIII (vol. 3: 1519-1523), reads: “To M. Geddyng, toward the burying of my said cousin.”
 This appears to have been in December 1518.
 If I am reading this correctly, the “said cousin” was Elizabeth Knyvett.
 She was certainly “deceased” by the time her possessions, “wrongfully withheld” by the duke, were inventoried after his execution.
 These included three satin and damask kirtles, a black velvet gown lined with yellow satin with gold buttons, a blue velvet gown lined with crimson tinsel, a russet damask gown lined with crimson velvet, a green silk camlet gown lined with crimson velvet, a black taffeta gown lined with crimson velvet, three gold chains, a silver basin and ewer, a pair of parcelgilt pots, three gilt goblets and a salt, with covers, six silver spoons, a sarcenet “trussing bede,” red and yellow, with a counterpoint, two pallet beds, and six pieces of “verdewis,” checked white and orange.
 These possessions indicate a woman of some wealth.
-Carole Rawcliffe, in The Staffords, Earls of Stafford and Dukes of Buckingham 1394-1521, states that Elizabeth had committed some unspecified misdemeanor, for which her possessions were unjustly seized, and that this seizure led her kinsman, Charles Knyvett, to testify against the duke at his trial in 1521, but gives no documentation and leaves the identity of Elizabeth Knyvett something of a mystery.
-If my reasoning is correct, the most logical “kinswoman” is the Elizabeth Knyvett who was the half sister of Charles Kynvett.
+Carole Rawcliffe, in The Staffords, Earls of Stafford and Dukes of Buckingham 1394-1521, states that Elizabeth had committed some unspecified misdemeanor, for which her possessions were unjustly seized, and that this seizure led her kinsman, Charles Knyvett, to testify against the duke at his trial in 1521, but she gives no documentation and the identity of Elizabeth Knyvett remains something of a mystery.
+The most logical “kinswoman” would be the Elizabeth Knyvett who was Charles Kynvett’s half sister.
 One online genealogy states that she became a nun, but in light of the will of William Knyvett (1440-December 21, 1515), Charles’s father, who was chamberlain of Buckingham’s household, this seems unlikely.
-He left her a marriage portion of £333 6s.
+His will, written on September 8, 1514 and proved June 19, 1516, left his daughter a marriage portion of £333 6s.
 8d.
-The will was written on September 8, 1514 and proved June 19, 1516.
-Charles’s mother was a daughter of the first duke and therefore the great aunt of the third duke.
-Although there is considerable confusion over which of Sir William’s wives was the mother of which Knyvett children, Elizabeth Knyvett was probably his daughter by his first wife, Alice Grey (d.
+Charles’s mother was a daughter of the first duke of Buckingham and the great aunt of the third duke.
+Although there is considerable confusion over which of Sir William’s wives was the mother of which Knyvett children, Elizabeth was probably his daughter by his first wife, Alice Grey (d.
 April 4, 1474).

 ELIZABETH KNYVETT (c.1574-c.1630)